snimu/typing-exe/README.md

 The first item in the brackets can again be a type or a callable and the rest are callables, but the callables are now assumed to work differently:

-- They take four arguments in the following order:
+- They take four positional arguments in the following order:
   1. **fct**: the function that was decorated by [@pc.hints.enforce](#pchintsenforce)
   2. **parameter**: the value of the parameter that is annotated
   3. **parameter_name**: the name of that parameter